-Whilst starting Otter Adventures in 2017, we looked to make decisions for the business in terms of how we operate and who we buy from that would have minimal impact upon the environment.
+Whilst starting Otter Adventures in 2017, we looked to make business decisions in terms of how we operate and who we buy from that would have minimal impact upon the environment.
 This wasn’t always possible at the time; there needed to be a balance between expenditure and ethical beliefs.
-We acknowledge that there will always be more we could do to reduce our impact.
-We commit to addressing these as part of our ongoing business planning and as funds allow.
+We also acknowledge that there will always be more we could do to reduce our impact, but we commit to addressing these as part of our ongoing business plans (and as funds allow).

-In 2018 we switched provider to Bulb so that all of our electricity comes from 100% renewable electricity from solar, wind and hydro.
-They buy most of their energy from independent renewable generators located across the UK.
-We estimate this saves around 1100 kg of CO2 being emitted each year from our property (which includes Otterburn B&B and our home).
+In 2018 we switched provider for Otterburn B&B and Otter Adventures to Bulb to use 100% renewable electricity (solar, wind and hydro).
+They buy most of their energy from independent renewable generators located across the UK and estimate that we save around 1100 kg of CO2 being emitted each year from our property.

 In order to reduce our consumption, we are changing lightbulbs from existing fluorescent or incandescent sources to low energy LEDs where practicable.
 Our supply network is pretty temperamental and has caused problems with some low energy devices, so we are still experimenting.
-We know there are two fluorescent strips left to change but will not do this until they fail so as not to waste resources.
+We know there are two fluorescent strips left to change and will do this when they fail so as not to waste resources.

 We monitor our consumption of electricity (and oil for heating and water) and endeavour to reduce our consumption as much as possible.

-With the short distances we generally drive, electric vehicles are an obvious resource to consider.
-Zero polluting emissions, lower running costs, and the ability to recharge ‘at home’ are all attractive.
+With the short distances we generally drive, electric vehicles are an obvious thing to consider.
+Zero polluting emissions at source, lower running costs, and the ability to recharge ‘at home’ are all attractive.
 While we would love to have electric vehicles they are significantly more expensive than traditional vehicles and not widely available second hand.
 Very few are approved for towing; even less have seven (or more) seats.
 We are also not yet convinced that the total environmental impact of electric vehicles is significantly better than a traditional combustion engine vehicle.
-This is an area we will monitor and, should economic circumstances change sufficiently, will look to address.
+This is an area we will monitor and, should economic circumstances change sufficiently, will revisit this.

 In the meantime, we will look to offset our carbon emissions through ecological means.

-During 2019, Otter Adventures drove 4070 miles in a 2-litre diesel car at an average of between 28 and 55 mpg (averaging around 40 mpg over the year).
-This varies widely as we are often towing a heavy trailer on narrow roads where frequent changes in speed are the norm.
-We have also done a number of longer runs to training events in 2019.
+During 2019, Otter Adventures drove 4070 miles in a 2-litre diesel car at between 28 and 55 mpg (averaging just over 40 mpg that year).
+This varied widely as we are often towing a heavy trailer on narrow roads where frequent changes in speed are the norm.
+We also did a number of longer runs to training events.

 According to the Climate Care calculator, this equates to 1.18 tonnes of CO2.
 It is estimated that four mature trees are required to offset one tonne of carbon dioxide.

 In autumn 2019, we planted 34 copper beech trees on our site that will be allowed to grow into a hedge.
 These will not become fully grown trees, but the estimate is that they will offset more CO2 – enough to offset our carbon emissions from travel and general operations since starting the company in 2017 and for the first three years of operations.

 Otter Adventures does not have any heated areas that are exclusive to the business.
 The majority of the building is Otterburn Bed & Breakfast or our home.

 We are aware that the boiler that heats hot water and the radiators is oil-fired and not the most economical or environmentally sustainable option.
 We have explored replacing it (as it is old) with Home Energy Scotland, but the initial costs, even with subsidies, are beyond our means at this time (January 2021).
-We are keeping the old boiler going but, as it is on its last legs, it will probably be replaced with a more efficient and environmentally friendly oil fired combi-boiler in the future.
+We had to replace the boiler in 2021 and decided that another oil boiler was the only practicable ay forwards financially at that time.